alouetta/Fab_genome_assembly/README.md

 ### 1) Create folders and download files
-- Create a new folder to host all the files: mkdir /path/to/my/Project
+- Create a new folder to host all the files
+  - mkdir /path/to/my/Project
-- Create a sub-folder for output and error files: mkdir /path/to/my/Project/Output_and_Error_files
+- Create a sub-folder for output and error files
+  - mkdir /path/to/my/Project/Output_and_Error_files
+- Create sub-folders for all the fasta reads
+  - mkdir /path/to/my/Project/all_input_reads
+  - mkdir /path/to/my/Project/all_input_reads/fastq_pass
-- Create sub-folders for all the fasta reads mkdir /path/to/my/Project/all_input_reads mkdir /path/to/my/Project/all_input_reads/fastq_pass mkdir /path/to/my/Project/all_input_reads/fastq_fail *Repeat replacing barcode09 with barcode10 and then barcode02)*
+  - mkdir /path/to/my/Project/all_input_reads/fastq_fail
+*Repeat replacing barcode09 with barcode10 and then barcode02)*
-- Copy all of the reads in fastq fail to our working directory cp -r /workhere/students_2023/Matt_resources/IC/IC_199/Haloferax_10_barcodes/20231114_1133_3E_PAH51710_e2e481f9/fastq_fail/barcode09 /path/to/my/Project/barcode09/all_input_reads/fastq_fail
+- Copy all of the reads from barcodes 02, 09 and 10 in fastq fail to our working directory cp -r /path/to/folder/IC/IC_199/Haloferax_10_barcodes/20231114_1133_3E_PAH51710_e2e481f9/fastq_fail/barcode09 /path/to/my/Project/barcode02/all_input_reads/fastq_fail

-*Repeat for barcode10 and barcode02*
+*Repeat for barcode09 and barcode10*
-- Copy all of the reads in fastq pass to our working directory cp -r /workhere/students_2023/Matt_resources/IC/IC_199/Haloferax_10_barcodes/20231114_1133_3E_PAH51710_e2e481f9/fastq_pass/barcode09 /path/to/my/Project/all_input_reads/fastq_pass
+- Copy all of the reads from barcodes 02, 09 and 10 in fastq pass to our working directory cp -r /workhere/students_2023/Matt_resources/IC/IC_199/Haloferax_10_barcodes/20231114_1133_3E_PAH51710_e2e481f9/fastq_pass/barcode02 /path/to/my/Project/all_input_reads/fastq_pass

-*Repeat for barcode10 and barcode02*
+*Repeat for barcode09 and barcode10*

 - Download the scripts folder from the github page and put it in the Projects folder using scp -r path/to/Downloads/scripts username@remote_host:/path/to/my/Project

 ### 2)Nanoplot assessment of reads